Marin Alsop: Baltimore Symphony Orchestra

-In September 2007, Alsop was appointed the 12th music director of the Baltimore Symphony Orchestra, having been named music director designate for the 2006–2007 concert season.
+In September 2005, Alsop was appointed the 12th music director of the Baltimore Symphony Orchestra, having been named music director designate for the 2006–2007 concert season.
 She was the first woman appointed to lead a major American orchestra.
 The appointment generated some controversy among orchestra members, who felt they had not been sufficiently consulted.
 Alsop successfully addressed their concerns.
 In June 2009, the orchestra announced the extension of her contract for another five years, through August 2015.

 In July 2013, the BSO announced a further extension of her contract as music director through the 2020–2021 season.
 In February 2020, the orchestra announced that Alsop would conclude her music directorship of the orchestra at the close of the 2020–2021 season and take the title of music director laureate.
 She conducted a series of three farewell concerts in summer 2021.

 Alsop's initiatives with the BSO have included the Webumentary Film Series, a free iTunes podcast titled Clueless About Classical, and the OrchKids program, directed at underprivileged Baltimore children.
 In August 2015, Alsop was appointed director of graduate conducting at the Peabody Institute of the Johns Hopkins University, succeeding one of her mentors, Gustav Meier.

-Ravinia Festival

-In 2020, it was announced that Alsop would become the inaugural principal conductor at the Ravinia Festival.
+Additional US career

+In 2020, the Ravinia Festival announced the appointment of Alsop as its inaugural chief conductor.
+In February 2022, the Ravinia Festival announced the extension of Alsop's contract through 2025.
+In January 2024, The Philadelphia Orchestra announced the appointment of Alsop as its next principal guest conductor, effective with the 2024-2025 season, with an initial contract of 3 seasons.

+Alsop conducted the Fort Worth Symphony Orchestra in the final round of the Van Cliburn International Piano Competition in 2022 and 2025.

 Outside the US

 In the UK, Alsop has served as principal guest conductor with the Royal Scottish National Orchestra and with the City of London Sinfonia.
 She was Principal Conductor of the Bournemouth Symphony Orchestra from 2002 to 2008, the first female principal conductor in the orchestra's history.
 She was voted Gramophone magazine's Artist of the Year in 2003 and won the Royal Philharmonic Society's conductor's award in the same season.

 In April 2007, Alsop was one of eight conductors of British orchestras to endorse the 10-year classical music outreach manifesto "Building on Excellence: Orchestras for the 21st Century" that called for increasing the presence of classical music in the UK, including giving all British schoolchildren free entry to a classical music concert.
 Alsop received an honorary degree of Doctor of Music from Bournemouth University on November 7, 2007.
 Alsop served as an Artist-in-Residence at the Southbank Centre, London, for the 2011–2012 season.
-In 2013, she was the first woman to conduct at the Last Night of the Proms.